joeldodich/zubridge/packages/electron/README.md

 ## Why Zubridge?

-> tldr: I want to use Zustand in my Electron app, seamlessly
+> tldr: I want to seamlessly interact with my main process state using Zustand-inspired hooks.

 [Zustand](https://github.com/pmndrs/zustand) is a great state management library.
 As with other state libraries [such as Redux](https://redux.js.org/tutorials/fundamentals/part-4-store#redux-store), it is [recommended](https://zustand.docs.pmnd.rs/guides/flux-inspired-practice#recommended-patterns) that a single store is used in your app.